cbor-wg/cddl/draft-ietf-cbor-cddl.md

 name/value pairs are present in the map and the map has no name/value pair that is not covered by the group.

-A simple example of using a group right in a map definition is:
+A simple example of using a group directly in a map definition is:

 {:cddl: artwork-align="center"}